 What Is AP Capstone?

-AP Capstone is comprised of two AP courses — AP Seminar and AP Research — and is designed to complement and enhance the discipline-specific study in other AP courses.
+AP Capstone is comprised of two AP courses — AP Seminar and AP Research — and are designed to complement and enhance the discipline-specific study in other AP courses.
 Participating schools can use the AP Capstone program to provide unique research opportunities for current AP students, or to expand access to AP by encouraging students to master the argument-based writing skills that the AP Capstone program develops.

 Benefits of AP Capstone

-- Fosters the research, argumentation, and communication skills that are at the core of college readiness and essential for lifelong learning
+- Fosters the research, argumentation, and communication skills that are at the core of college readiness and essential for lifelong learning.

-- Provides a setting to build on the knowledge and rigorous course work of AP in an interdisciplinary format
+- Provides a setting to build on the knowledge and rigorous course work of AP in an interdisciplinary format.

-- Offers students a unique opportunity to distinguish themselves to colleges and universities
+- Offers students a unique opportunity to distinguish themselves to colleges and universities.

-- Builds professional excellence through participation in an intensive, weeklong collaborative professional development institute
+- Builds professional excellence through participation in an intensive, weeklong collaborative professional development institute.

 - Offers a flexible curricular content model with room for creativity and student input